EricHsia7/colors/widgets/widgets.md

 # Colors Widgets
-Note: These widgets are only available for iOS and iPadOS
+These widgets are only available for iOS and iPadOS
 ## Get
 1. Download Scriptable on [AppStore](https://apps.apple.com/tw/app/scriptable/id1405459188)
 2. Choose a widget and click "Get JS"([All widgets](https://github.com/EricHsia7/colors/blob/main/widgets/widgets.md#widgets))